MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 ![SoCSODistanceLineEditor](/images/tutorials/dataobjects/contours/Ex6_2.png "SoCSODistanceLineEditor")

-The created lines do neither provide any details about the length of your measurement, nor a unique ID to identify it in case of multiple CSOs.
+The created lines do neither provide any details about the length of your measurement, nor a unique ID to identify it in the case of multiple CSOs.

 Add a `CSOLabelRenderer` module to your network and connect it to a `SoGroup`.
 Also connect your `SoCSODistanceLineEditor` to the `SoGroup` as seen below.
 The *ID* of each CSO appears next to your distance lines.
 Moving the ID also shows the *name* of the contour.